polykarposT/Tissue-Sample-Collection/README.md

 URL = ```collection/<int: collection_id>/update/```

 ### Create Sample function view
 Create a Sample for an existing collection.
-You can create new sample only inside of an existing collection.
+You can create new sample only ehrn you are in the details of an existing collection.
 Here again djnago handle everything.
-Here also you pass the collection id because you need it to pass it as foreign key.
+Also you pass to the function the collection id because you need it to pass it as foreign key.
 ```
 donor_count     int not null not negative
 material_type   text not null